 - For fixed reception, the Ricean channel (F1, see ETSI EN 300 744 [18]) is used for the main transmitter contribution.
-The EPT depends on the amplitude of the artificial echoes from the other transmitters, and can vary from $C/N|F$ (single transmitter, Ricean channel (F1) for low artificial echoes to $C/N|P$ (single transmitter, Rayleigh channel (P1), for high artificial echoes.
+The EPT depends on the amplitude of the artificial echoes from the other transmitters, and can vary from C/N/F (single transmitter, Ricean channel (F1) for low artificial echoes to C/N/P (single transmitter, Rayleigh channel (P1), for high artificial echoes.
 The number and the delay of artificial echoes within the guard interval does not affect significantly the system performance, but their total power compared to the power of the main path has an important effect on the channel criticality.
-A parameter, K_A , has been identified as the "channel criticality due to artificial echoes" and is the ratio (in dB) between the power received from the main transmitter and the total power of the artificial echoes inside the interval of correct equalisation T_F .
-It should be noted that K_A = 0 dB corresponds to the most critical case - = 0 dB corresponds to the most critical case. - For portable reception, the channel (Rayleigh) is adopted for each transmitter contribution (natural echoes), and the computer simulations have indicated that EPT is not significantly affected by the presence of the other SFN transmitters (in fact the channel model is of Rayleigh type also with a single transmitter).
+A parameter, KA, has been identified as the "channel criticality due to artificial echoes" and is the ratio (in dB) between the power received from the main transmitter and the total power of the artificial echoes inside the interval of correct equalisation TF.
+It should be noted that KA = 0 dB corresponds to the most critical case. - For portable reception, the channel (Rayleigh) is adopted for each transmitter contribution (natural echoes), and the computer simulations have indicated that EPT is not significantly affected by the presence of the other SFN transmitters (in fact the channel model is of Rayleigh type also with a single transmitter).